-Your body composition is comprised of the different types of tissues and fluids—bone, muscle, fat, internal organs, skin, blood, and more—that make up your total body mass.
-To simplify this, body composition is broken into two components: lean, fat-free mass (muscle, bones, internal organs), and fat mass.
+Body fat is a common concern among some Service Members.
+Total body mass is made up of different tissues and fluids, including bone, muscle, fat, organs, skin, and blood.
+For simplicity, we categorize body composition into 2 main components: lean, fat-free mass (muscle, bones, organs) and fat mass.
 Your body-fat percentage (BF%) is how much of your total body composition is fat mass.
-Fat mass is the easiest component to measure, and it has the most well-defined critical high and low percentages associated with adverse health effects.
+Fat mass is the easiest component to measure, and it has the most well-defined upper and lower limits associated with health problems.

 Body fat is essential for normal body functions, especially for women who require more body fat than men to produce reproductive hormones.
-However, there is an upper limit to body fat where it becomes unhealthy.
-Higher levels of body fat are associated with long-term disease risk such as heart disease, various forms of cancer, and high blood pressure.
+But there’s an upper limit to body fat where it becomes unhealthy.
+Higher levels of body fat are associated with risk for long-term diseases such as heart disease, various forms of cancer, and high blood pressure.

 Obesity caused by excess body fat can lead to hormone dysfunctions.
 For example, leptin—the hormone that controls when you feel full when you eat—is produced in your body fat.
 But if you have too much body fat, your body becomes less sensitive to leptin.
 (This is similar to how your body is less sensitive to insulin if you have Type 2 diabetes.)
 This contributes to a vicious cycle of overeating because you don’t feel full.
 Then your body produces more fat from taking in too many calories, thus continuing leptin insensitivity.

-For optimal military fitness, it is important to maintain a healthy level of body fat.
-Too much, or too little, body fat can have a negative effect on performance and can lead to long-term risk of chronic disease.
+For optimal military fitness, it’s important to maintain a healthy level of body fat.
+Too much, or too little, body fat can have a negative effect on your performance and can lead to long-term risk of chronic disease.

-High levels of body fat can also hurt your quality of life, which can lead to conditions such as back and knee pain.
-This makes it difficult to perform everyday functions because you carry around extra weight that doesn’t improve your strength or mobility.
+High levels of body fat can also hurt your quality of life.
+Obesity can lead to conditions such as back and knee pain, which can limit your mobility and make it hard to perform everyday functions.

-Your body uses mostly fat for energy when you’re not exercising, so there is a minimum level of body fat you need even to sit at rest.
-Percentages below 5% for men and 8% for women are considered unhealthy—this is the minimum body fat required for basic life functions such as hormone production, fat-soluble vitamin absorption and storage (vitamins A, D, E, and K), and body-temperature regulation.
-For women, too little body fat leads to irregular menstrual cycles and difficulty getting pregnant.
-Experts say that about 17% body fat is the minimum level needed to menstruate, and 22% is the minimum for a regular cycle.
-Estrogens—the female sex hormones that regulate menstruation—are converted from androgens (male sex hormones) in fat tissue.
-This is why a minimum fat level is needed for normal menstrual function.
+Your body uses mostly fat for energy when you’re not exercising, so you need very little body fat when you’re at rest.
+Body fat below 5% for men and 8% for women is considered unhealthy—this is the minimum body fat required for basic life functions such as hormone production, fat-soluble vitamin absorption and storage (vitamins A, D, E, and K), and body-temperature regulation.
+For women, too little body fat can also lead to irregular menstrual cycles and difficulty getting pregnant.
+Experts say women need a minimum of 17% body fat to menstruate, and a minimum of 22% for a regular cycle.

-In addition to reproduction, the sex hormones (androgens, estrogens, and progestogens) are responsible for body functions such as bone and muscle growth.
+In addition to reproduction, your sex hormones are responsible for body functions such as bone and muscle growth.
 Men and women with too little body fat can experience abnormal sex-hormone production.
-Poor bone health and other negative effects related to relative energy deficiency in sport (RED-S) are tied to sex-hormone function, especially in physically active people.
+Poor bone health and other negative effects related to relative energy deficiency in sport are tied to sex hormone function, especially in physically active people.

 Body-fat percentage for abs

 If your goal is 6-pack abs, you need low levels of body fat to see them—less than 15% for men and less than 20% for women.
 A strict eating and exercise plan is needed to maintain these low levels of body fat, which can be difficult to sustain in the long term.
-While some might find visible abs physically attractive, it has little functional benefit.
-The purpose of the rectus abdominus muscle—the “6-pack abs”—is primarily to forward-flex the spine and limit backward hyperextension, while rotating your pelvis backwards.
-Secondarily, the rectus abdominus assists with breathing, which helps you forcefully exhale.
+While some people may find visible abs attractive, it has little functional benefit.
+The purpose of the rectus abdominis muscle—the “6-pack abs”—is primarily to forward-flex the spine and limit backward hyperextension while rotating your pelvis backwards.
+The rectus abdominis also helps you breathe, by helping you forcefully exhale.
 Seeing the muscle has little bearing on its ability to function.

 Body composition for males.
 Less than 10 percent of body fat shows extreme definition.
 Ten to 14 percent shows visible abs.
 15 to 19 percent is lean.
 20–25 percent shows a bit extra fluff, and more than 25 percent represents a convex body shape in the abdomen.
 Body composition for females.
 Less than 15 percent of body fat shows extreme definition.
 15 to 18 percent shows visible abs.
 19 to 22 percent is lean.
 23–30 percent shows a bit extra fluff, and more than 30 percent represents a convex body shape in the hips and abdomen.